At what age should I consider having cosmetic surgery enhancements?

 How much scarring will be caused by cosmetic surgery?

 Any incisional surgery will leave scars.
 To ensure that scarring is kept to a minimum, incision placement is as inconspicuous as allowable.
 Once you have healed, scars are generally not visible.
 Make-up will help diminish any remaining pinkness of skin when you return to work. .
 There are some newer minimally invasive surgical techniques performed laparoscopically (or through small incisions) that may be an option for you.
-During your evaluation with Dr. Branham, these options can be discussed.
+During your evaluation, these options can be discussed.

 How much does facial plastic surgery cost?